manukumarkc/Minikube_AWS_DevOps_project/README.md

 docker build -t hello-world-app .
 ```

--Step2: CI-CD pipeline with Multistage Build using GitHub Actions.
+**-Phase2: CI-CD pipeline with Multistage Build using GitHub Actions.**

 -To Automate the App Building process and Verification process of the Static application, we used GitHUb Actions to Build Ci-Cd workflow, the Ci-Cd yml file create in the below given address .github/workflows/ci-cd.yml, below are the contents of Pipeline which ensures the application is correct and building process runs with linting and containerizes the application with latest Docker image on every Git Push action configured on main branch.